FRACerqueira/PromptPlus/README.md

 To use a non-embedded language/culture:

-- Use the **PromptPlusResources.resx** file that already has the package in the resources folder
+- Use the **PromptPlusResources.resx** file in folder PromptPlus/Resources
 - Translate messages with same format to your language/culture
 - Convert .resx files to binary .resources files ([**reference link here**](https://docs.microsoft.com/en-us/dotnet/core/extensions/work-with-resx-files-programmatically))
 - Publish the compiled file (**PromptPlus.{Language}.resources**) in the same folder as the binaries.